Research Blog

 Overview

-Diamine oxidase (DAO) is a gastrointestinal enzyme that primarily breaks down food-derived histamine, though it also breaks down other biogenic amines such as putrescine and cadaverine.
+Diamine oxidase (DAO) is a gastrointestinal enzyme that primarily breaks down food-derived histamine, though it also breaks down other bioactive amines such as putrescine and cadaverine.
 Histamine is produced by bacteria, and foods high in histamine include fermented foods, fermented beverages, cured meats, sausage, canned fish, and food that is aging or spoiled (Comas-Baste 2020).

 Histamine intolerance (HIT) occurs when insufficiency of DAO leads to a buildup of histamine causing a variety of symptoms, including headache, abdominal pain and bloating, diarrhea, asthma, hypotension, rhinoconjunctivitis, arrhythmia, itching, and flushing.
 In one study of suspected histamine intolerance among 14 non-IgE mediated allergy patients, researchers found that those diagnosed with histamine intolerance (10 of the 14) had a DAO activity level below 10 U/mL.
 Low levels of DAO indicate a decreased ability to break down histamine that is ingested or generated by alcohol or medications that stimulate histamine release or may block the DAO enzyme.
 Single nucleotide polymorphisms can inhibit DAO production and increase histamine intolerance.
 A DAO activity level below 10 U/mL is likely associated with histamine intolerance while a level 3 is highly likely to reflect histamine intolerance (Manzotti 2016).

 The most severe symptom of histamine intolerance is likely to be abdominal bloating with frequent complaints of fullness following meals, diarrhea, and abdominal pain, as well as constipation in some individuals.
 Headache or migraines are also reported.
 The presence of these symptoms, along with a serum DAO activity below 10 U/mL and relief following a low histamine diet, makes a diagnosis of histamine intolerance more likely.
-Histamine intolerance may overlap with other gastrointestinal disorders including IBD, celiac disease, dysbiosis, and SIBO (Schnedl 2021).
+Histamine intolerance may overlap with other gastrointestinal disorders including, celiac disease, dysbiosis, and SIBO (Schnedl 2021).
 Reduced DAO is also observed in inflammatory bowel disease and low serum levels may reflect increased intestinal permeability (Honzawa 2011).

 A low-histamine diet can provide relief from histamine intolerance symptoms and may even increase serum levels of DAO.
 Consuming adequate cofactors for DAO production may also improve HIT symptoms, these include vitamin B6, vitamin C, and copper (Hrubisko 2021).